vycke/crinkles.dev/src/writing/my-css-architecture.md

 }
 ```

 For both the type and state of components, I advise using `data-*` attributes, as mentioned.
 These allow a flexible and maintainable way to build your components.
-The `~=` used in the snippit below allows CSS to check if the value (e.g. `touched`) exists in a space-separated list of strings when used.
-With the snippit below, it possible to have `data-state="touched error"` on an input field, and have both style definitions applied.
+The `~=` used in the snippet below allows CSS to check if the value (e.g. `touched`) exists in a space-separated list of strings when used.
+With the snippet below, it possible to have `data-state="touched error"` on an input field, and have both style definitions applied.
 The `i` at the end ensures everything is evaluated without case-sensitivity.
 These attributes can also be combined with CSS Modules.

 ```scss
 .input { ... }